 This is the type of ice cream scoop I use to make the pancakes.
 Any 4oz scoop of this style will do.

-If you are a true pancake nut, make sure you try my Sticky Bun Breakfast Syrup!
+- Sticky Bun Breakfast Syrup!
 It is like pouring the gooey cinnamon part of a stick bun all over your pancakes and that, my friends, is perfect!